Trayshar/lkp-ouichefs/README.md

 ### Inode and block free bitmaps
 These two bitmaps track if inodes/blocks are used or not.

+### Block Metadata
+Metadata for all data blocks is stored here, e.g. a reference counter for each data block used for Copy-On-Write

 ### Data blocks
 The remainder of the partition is used to store actual data on disk.